Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Introduction

 Although a great deal of work has been performed on conduction--band Si QDs\cite{Hada2004, Wang2010, Wang2011, DasSarma2011, Simmons2011, Raith2012, Nielsen2012, Watson2018, Zajac2018, Ansaloni2020}, the implementation of hole QDs has recently attracted considerable interest for quantum applications \cite{Maurand2016, Bonen2019, Hetenyi2020a, Watzinger2016, Watzinger2018, Hendrickx2019, Hendrickx2020, Scappucci2020, Terrazos2021, Bosco2021}.
-One reason is that the valence band of both Si and Ge does not display the 6--fold valley degeneracy that characterizes the conduction band\cite{Hada2003}, which represents an unwanted additional degree of freedom.
-Furthermore, the valence band is generated by the hybridization of $p$ atomic orbitals \cite{Voon2009}, which have nodes at the atomic nuclei, therefore the residual hyperfine interaction affects the hole states only weakly.
-In the context of hole implementation of qubits, germanium has some advantages with respect to silicon\cite{Watzinger2016, Watzinger2018, Hendrickx2019, Hendrickx2020, Scappucci2020, Terrazos2021}: because of its smaller hole effective mass, Ge holes can tunnel more easily between QDs, which do not need to be excessively small or close to each other.
+One reason is that the valence band of both Si and Ge does not display the 6--fold valley degeneracy that characterizes the conduction band\cite{Hada2003} and provides an unwanted additional degree of freedom.
+Furthermore, the valence band is generated by the hybridization of $p$ atomic orbitals \cite{Voon2009}, which have nodes at the atomic nuclei, so that the residual hyperfine interaction affects the hole states only weakly.
+In the case of hole--spin qubits, germanium presents a further additional advantage \cite{Watzinger2016, Watzinger2018, Hendrickx2019, Hendrickx2020, Scappucci2020, Terrazos2021}: because of their small effective mass, Ge holes tunnel more efficiently between neighboring QDs, which implies less stringent requirements on dot sizes and interdot distances.

-The valence band of Si and Ge is made of three distinct subbands, having their maximum at the $\boldsymbol{\Gamma}$ point, namely the heavy--hole, the light--hole, and the split--off bands \cite{Chao92, Voon2009}.
-Each subband is doubly degenerate at zero magnetic field (Kramers degeneracy), and the heavy-- and light-- hole bands are degenerate at $\boldsymbol{\Gamma}$, while the split--off bands lie at a higher energy that is equal to the spin--orbit parameter.
+Si and Ge have six valence bands with a maximum at the $\boldsymbol{\Gamma}$ point, which, at zero magnetic field, form three Kramers--degenerate couples which are respectively called heavy--hole, light--hole, and split--off bands \cite{Chao92, Voon2009}.
+The heavy-- and light-- hole bands are degenerate at $\boldsymbol{\Gamma}$, while the split--off bands lie at a higher energy that is equal to the spin--orbit parameter.
 This scenario results from a strong spin--orbit coupling between the hole spins and orbital angular momenta, which can be exploited for efficient spin manipulation through electric--dipole spin resonance\cite{Bulaev07, Watzinger2018}.
 The much weaker spin--orbit coupling acting in the conduction band makes the implementation of this concept more challenging for electrons \cite{Corna2018}.
-To exploit these advantages brought forward by the use of holes, we need to carefully understand the implications for quantum computing of the Si and Ge valence bands' structure close to the $\boldsymbol{\Gamma}$ point.